montavont/vastplace_air_quality/Readme.md

 cd ..
 ```

-This linked the ap_subset module sources to a local folder of vastplace, we now need to enable it :
+This linked the air_quality module sources to a local folder of vastplace, we now need to enable it :

 <pre>
 vim centraldb/settings.py